 Most commonly people are born with a deviated septum.
 Interestingly sometimes it happens during birth by passing through the birth canal and it goes unrecognized at birth.
 In these cases, it is likely that you will have obstructive symptoms like chronic nasal obstruction or audible nasal breathing from childhood.
 Other times, trauma such as nasal fracture can cause a deviated septum. if you are involved in a sport, such as martial arts, or football, where nose injuries can happen, do your best to wear protective gear for prevention.
 It is also important to take proper safety measures when doing daily activities like driving.
 Wear your seatbelt so, if an accident does happen, you are restrained and less likely to have facial trauma by impacting your face against the steering wheel or the windshield.

-Snoring and heavy breathing while sleeping are red flags that you may have a deviated septum.
+Snoring and heavy and noisy breathing while sleeping could be symptoms of a deviated septum.
 But even without these nighttime disturbances, you might exhibit some other issues that could also be signs of a deviated septum.
-You could also have:
+These include: